cyface-de/android-backend/README.md

 ### Get details on (ongoing) measurements
-You manage measurements via the PersistenceLayer<DefaultPersistencBehaviour> (see below).
+You can manage measurements via the `PersistenceLayer<DefaultPersistenceBehaviour>`:

 ```java
 public class MeasurementOverviewFragment extends Fragment {